chilumbugeorge/docker_mcrouter/README.md

 git clone git@github.com:chilumbugeorge/docker_mcrouter.git
 ```

+**2. Update mcrouter config files**
-**2. Update the mcrouter config files /opt/docker_mcrouter/mcrouter/*, e.g, change the config file names to reflect the names of your memcached servers (containers).
+Update the mcrouter config files /opt/docker_mcrouter/mcrouter/*, e.g, change the config file names to reflect the names of your memcached servers (containers).
 So for example, this package aims to create two memcached sets or farms namely memcached-general and memcache-session, hence the naming of the config files reflects that.
 Also, update the IPs inside the config files to reflect those of your memcached servers in each of your memcached sets.

 **3. Create mcrouter docker image**
 ```